hashicorp/terraform-provider-tfe/CONTRIBUTING.md

 }
 ```

-Initialize terraform in the project you wish to debug from via `terraform init`
+Initialize Terraform in the project you wish to debug from via `terraform init`

 Should see the following output with the previous examples being used